 4 Keys To Designing A Project-Based Learning Classroom

-contributed by Aimee Hosler
+by TeachThought Staff and Aimee Hosler

 Traditional American classrooms tend to fit a particular mold: Students face the front of the class where teachers lecture.